Articles citing this article

 Tecnologias de captura, transporte, sequestroe armazenamento de CO2:implicações para o uso de energia sustentável

-Deisy Tellez-Burgos, Larissa Silva-da-Silveira, Vando Gomez, Raúl Salinas-Silva, Stefanny Camacho-Galindo, José Leão-de-Luna and Emanuele Dutra Valente-Duarte
+Deisy Tellez-Burgos, Larissa Silva-da-Silveira, Vando Gomez, et al.

 Revista Fuentes el Reventón Energético 20 (1) (2022)